 We really needed a stop in the woods after this!
 It was so funny!
 I think the run had made our alpaca even hungrier and it was not impressed with posing for photos and instead just wanted to eat.
 It even tried a nudge of my Mum’s handbag in the hope of more food.
 Jamie loved helping him find fresh leaves to eat.
 After our stop in the woods we headed back to base and part 2 of our experience was waiting for us.

 After our trek came our sparkling afternoon tea.
 We could have shared with the little fella however he eats a lot so we bought him a kid’s sandwich box.
 We were brought a glass of bubbly for myself and my Mum.
 Everyone else who had been on the walk were also sat in the same part of the cafe, which was nice and friendly.
 The food wasn’t ready for our arrival and we did have a bit of a wait.
 It was however well worth waiting for.
 I don’t have a bad word to say about the food that we were served.

 We had 4 different delicious sandwiches.
 There was cucumber and mint yoghurt which was a lovely surprise, egg mayonnaise, smoked salmon and ham and mustard.
-Another nice surprise was a bowl of homemade sweet potato chips served with banana relish dip.
-After that we had a fabulous and still warm scone with cream and jam.
+Another nice surprise was a bowl of homemade sweet potato fries served with banana relish dip.
+After that, we had a fabulous and still warm scone with cream and jam.
 Which of course my son also had to try.
-Following this we had the cakes which were all very good.
+Following this, we had the cakes which were all very good.
 There was a carrot cake, chocolate brownie and a light lemon cake.